BabyHuBERT: Multilingual Self-Supervised Learning for Segmenting Speakers in Child-Centered Long-Form Recordings: Introduction

-Despite decades of advances in automatic speech processing, speech science and technology has had relatively limited impact on language development research due to a fundamental mismatch: existing speech models, trained predominantly on clean adult speech, fail catastrophically on the complex and diverse acoustic environments where children acquire language.
-Child-centered long-form recordings, naturalistic audio captured by devices worn by children throughout their daily lives, present a perfect storm of challenges that systematically break existing models: 80\% non-speech content (silence, noise, environmental sounds), followed by fragmented speech characterized by short vocalizations, overlapping speakers, variable acoustic conditions, and distant or muffled audio~\cite{cristia2024long,peurey2025fifteen}.
+Despite decades of advances in automatic speech processing, speech science and technology have had relatively limited impact on language development research due to a fundamental mismatch: existing speech models, trained predominantly on clean adult speech, fail catastrophically on the complex and diverse acoustic environments where children acquire language~\cite{garcia:hal-02417632}.
+Child-centered daylong recordings, naturalistic audio captured by devices worn by children throughout their daily lives, present a perfect storm of challenges that systematically break existing models: 80\% non-speech content (silence, noise, or environmental sounds), alongside fragmented speech characterized by short vocalizations, overlapping speakers, variable acoustic conditions, and distant or muffled speech~\cite{cristia2024long,peurey2025fifteen}.
 The children themselves produce speech with higher fundamental frequencies, greater spectral variability, and non-standard pronunciations that further confound adult-trained systems~\cite{Sungbok_1999,Gerosa_2007}.
-This technological bottleneck has prevented automated analysis at the scales needed for developmental research, where manual annotation is prohibitively expensive, particularly affecting underrepresented languages~\cite{blasi2021systematic}.
+This technological bottleneck has prevented automated analysis at the scale needed for developmental research, where manual annotation is prohibitively expensive, particularly affecting underrepresented languages~\cite{blasi2021systematic}.